How To Fix Mushy Rice (3 Ways to Fix or Repurpose)

 You don’t need to waste the mushy rice either, just repurpose it and make something else.
 I like repurposing mushy rice into a dishes like:

-If you want to dry the rice overnight on a plate in the fridge instead, you can make:
+If you want to dry the rice overnight on a plate in the fridge instead, slightly dried out rice is great for fried rice:

 The rice should be able to get dry enough overnight in the fridge if you leave it uncovered.